xiao-wang007/xiao-wang007.github.io/_sources/lab4.md

 recommended to practice and learn how to create a map yourself, as this skill will be essential when working with the real robot and for your group project.

-## Autonomous Navigation
+## Navigation

-Now that you have successfully constructed a map, the next step is to enable the robot to navigate autonomously within its environment.
+Now that you have successfully constructed a map, you can try to command the robot to go somewhere using the Rviz GUI.
 Remember that, when you use the autonomous navigation stack, to kill the tele-operation node as it can interfere with the navigation node.

-To initiate the autonomous navigation, execute the following command in a new terminal window, ensuring that you replace the placeholder path to a map file with the actual path to your map file:
+To initiate navigation, execute the following command in a new terminal window, ensuring that you replace the placeholder path to a map file with the actual path to your map file: